Birch: benefits, dosage, contraindications

 ✪✪✪✪

-The renal drainage promoted by birch suggests an interest in cases of gout, characterized by increased uric acid concentration in the blood.
+The renal drainage promoted by birch suggests a potential benefit in cases of gout, which is a disease characterized by an increased concentration of uric acid in the blood.

 Posologie